dgis/emu48android/app/src/main/assets/ReadMe.txt

 Version 2.0 (2020-11-XX)

+- Updated source code from Eric Rechlin's Emu48 version 1.62+ that was merged from Christoph Gießelink's Emu48 version 1.63.
 - For the HP49/50 port 2, it is now possible to load a new Flash ROM file (It fully replaces the ROM).
 - Replaces the haptic feedback switch with a slider to adjust the vibration duration.
 - Fix transparency issue (RGB -> BGR).